hsf-training/cpluspluscourse/code/ExercisesCheatSheet_All.md

 Level 3 : use the genericity of the Complex class and play with Complex of integers or Complex of Complex

-### Standard algorithms (directory: `stl`)

-The goal is to use STL algorithms.
-I would advise to start in this order :

-  - random_shuffle
-  - adjacent_difference
-  - first accumulate (the one for sums)
-  - second accumulate (sum of squares) with usage of "sumsquare<T>()" as BinaryOperation
-  - generate

-One may want to only do the first 3 and go to next exercise to directly use lambdas for step 4 and 5;

-### Lambda functions (directory: `lambdas`)

-Can be merged into previous exercise as the easy (and modern) solution to step 4 and 5 where functors were needed in the STL exercises.

-The accumulate lambda is a simple one, the one for generate involves a state to be captured by reference.

 ### Smart pointers (directory: `smartPointers`)

 Here we have four code snippets that will benefit from using smart pointers.

 - `problem1` is a simple case of usage of `make_unique` with an observer pattern where the raw pointer should be used.
 - `problem2` is an example of a collection of pointers.
 Move semantic has to be used to transfer ownership of newly created objects to the container (alternatively, `emplace_back`).
 - `problem3` is an example of shared ownership where `std::shared_pointer` should be used.
 - `problem4` demonstrates the usage of `shared_ptr` as class members.
 It has a second part where a `weak_ptr` can be used, but can be skipped if not enough time.

+### Standard algorithms and lambdas (directory: `stl`)

+The goal is to use STL algorithms.
+I would advise to start in this order :

+  - random_shuffle
+  - adjacent_difference
+  - first accumulate (the one for sums)
+  - second accumulate (using lambda to compute sum of squares)
+  - generate (involves a state to be captured by reference)

 ### Move semantic (directory: `move`)